simongarton/AdventOfCode/readme.md

 ## 2024

+## Day 19 : Linen Layout

+Lots of recursion and memoisation.
+Made part 2 far too hard, went to read Reddit, realised I could chop out about 90% of my code, move the cache to a different place, and away we go.
+Sometimes the numbers are so stupidly big, it becomes obvious you're on the wrong path.

 ## Day 18 : RAM Run

 And I thought the Day 16 map was evil.
 A* delivers a shortest path very quickly, but the really shortest one